San Ramon, California: Education

-San Ramon's public schools are part of the San Ramon Valley Unified School District (SRVUSD), serving approximately 32,000 students.
+San Ramon's public schools are part of the San Ramon Valley Unified School District (SRVUSD), serving approximately 31,000 students.
 The city has 12 elementary schools and four middle schools.
 The high schools are California High School and Dougherty Valley High School.
+Some of the middle schools are Pine Valley Middle School, Gale Ranch, Windemere Ranch, and Iron Horse Middle School.
+The elementary schools are Walt Disney Elementary, Country Club, Montevideo, Neil Armstrong, Twin Creeks, Bollinger Canyon, Quail Run, Live Oak, Golden View, and Coyote Creek Elementary.
 An alternative K–12 school is operated by the SRVUSD to support home-schooled students: Venture Independent Study School, along with Del Amigo High School which offers credit recovery courses on a flexible schedule.
-The district has two additional high schools outside San Ramon, including Monte Vista, and San Ramon Valley.
+The district has two additional high schools in Danville, including Monte Vista High School, and San Ramon Valley High School.

 California High School was founded in 1973 and ranked 1049th best high school in the United States by Newsweek.
 Dougherty Valley High School was founded in 2007 and is ranked 42nd within California; it is ranked No. 158 in the national rankings and earned a gold medal.